Translate/ Language

 Varieties

-Varieties include Gracious, Butterstick, Single Spoon Stick, Double Spoon Blade, as well as other Tropical varieties.
+Varieties include Gracious, Butterstick, Single Spoon Stick, Double Spoon Blade, as well as other tropical varieties.
+Seedlings can be purchased from the garden shop or produced by sowing seeds.

 Sowing Seeds